Help

 After building with the Bridge, my multicam clips are not enabled for camera-switching — is that normal?

-Yes.
-Premiere's scripting API does not allow a panel to enable multicam mode automatically.
-The Bridge places the clip with correct timecodes and selections, then shows a tip in its log.
-To finish: select all clips in the new sequence, right-click, and choose Multi-Camera → Enable.
-Camera-switching is then fully active.
+Yes — Premiere’s scripting API does not allow a panel to enable multicam mode automatically.
+The Bridge places clips with correct timecodes, then shows a tip in its log.
+To finish:

 Account & settings